Jatiya Sangsad: Proposed reforms

 Under the proposed model, the Senate would not introduce legislation but would have powers to review, suggest amendments, and delay bills passed by the National Assembly, offering a mechanism for legislative moderation.
 This model draws from practices in other parliamentary democracies and includes semi-parliamentary characteristics designed to balance executive-legislative relations and enhance inclusive governance.

 A Shushashoner Jonno Nagorik (ShuJonN) opinion poll conducted on 1,373 person between May and July 2025 found that 71% people in the country support PR in the proposed upper house of the Jatiya Sangsad and 69% people support bicameral legislature for the country.

-After month-long dialogue with the political parties, the National Consensus Commission, set up by the interim government to build consensus among parties over basic reforms, finalized its decision to establish a bicameral legislature for Bangladesh comprising 450 seats, with the upper chamber comprising 100 seats to be nominated through PR from the popular vote share with 1% threshold, and the lower chamber comprising 350 seats to be combinedly nominated through FPTP and PR as usual.
+After month-long dialogue with the political parties, the National Consensus Commission, set up by the interim government to build consensus among parties over basic reforms, finalised its decision to establish a bicameral legislature for Bangladesh comprising 450 seats, with the upper chamber comprising 100 seats to be nominated through PR from the popular vote share with 1% threshold, and the lower chamber comprising 350 seats to be combinedly nominated through FPTP and PR as usual.
 Although women-researved seats in the proposed lower chamber would remain 50, the parties would be obliged to nominate at least 7% female candidates in the general elections.
 Though the upper chamber would not poses any legislative power, it would have mandate to review any bills or laws proposed by the lower chamber and every bill (except financial bills) have to be presented to the both chambers.
-The upper chamber cannot hold any bill more than a month, if holds, then the bill would be considered "unapproved" and would be send back to the lower chamber to review again.
+The upper chamber cannot hold any bill more than a month, if holds, then the bill would be considered "unapproved" and would be sent back to the lower chamber to review again.

 Political analysts welcome the decision for introducing PR based on popular votes in the upper chamber, although the country's largest opposition Bangladesh Nationalist Party (BNP) and its allies objected the decision and favoured seat distribution of the upper chamber based on lower chamber distributions.